thegoodusername/channelgreet/README.md

 Don't forget to scale your worker to 1 as below (notice the one? hit the edit button on the right to scale it to 1)
 ![Scale](https://dl.dropbox.com/s/stpnk04pi3l5cj4/Screenshot%202015-06-16%2011.35.25.png?dl=0)

+Many thanks to orliesaurus who first wrote this. :)